 Bitcoin price falls and Stable Coin collapses and all manner of crypto exchange problems have lent further urgency to the USA’s crypto stance, which up until lately has been rather uneven across the states.

 Basically, the Executive Order released in March 2022 proposes something the US has not had since crypto took off, and that is a consolidated national strategy for digital assets (to be fair, not many countries do).
-On the menu are greater consumer protection and greater coordination to tackle money laundering and crime, the promotion of safe and more attainable financial services, and the support of technological advancement in digital assets and blockchain.
+On the menu are greater consumer protection and coordination to tackle money laundering and crime, promoting safe and more attainable financial services, and supporting technological advancement in digital assets and blockchain.

-Basically, the US is shaking down the industry but also bringing it into the mainstream.
-The further development of a US CBDC is nothing new, nearly all central banks are looking at this – and all have discovered pros and cons.
+The US is shaking down the industry and bringing it into the mainstream.
+The further development of a US CBDC is nothing new; nearly all central banks are looking at this – and all have discovered pros and cons.

 Over the past 18 months up to the start of 2023, a large number of influential financial institutions were broadly supportive of the ability to provide crypto-asset custody.
 These include the Bank of New York Mellon or BNY Mellon which announced its intention to hold and transact Bitcoin and other cryptocurrencies on behalf of its clients.